This article has been updated from a previous version.

 Not only that, bridge financing can also help you get a jump start on renovations in your new home before you even move in.
 And, perhaps most importantly, bridging a mortgage can also alleviate stress.

-“If you don’t close on your new purchase before you finalize your sale, you will either need to close both properties on the same day, or vacate your first property before you are able to enter your newly purchased property,” says Turk.
+“If you don’t close on your new purchase before you finalize your sale, you will either need to close both properties on the same day or vacate your first property before you’re able to enter your newly purchased property,” says Turk.